-Juan Pablo Vielma is the Richard S. Leghorn (1939) Career Development Professor and an Associate Professor in Operations Research and Statistics at the MIT Sloan School of Management.
+Juan Pablo Vielma is currently a Research Scientist at Google and was formerly the Richard S. Leghorn (1939) Career Development Professor and an Associate Professor in Operations Research and Statistics at the MIT Sloan School of Management.
 Previously, he was an Assistant Professor in the department of industrial engineering at the University of Pittsburgh and was the 2009 Herman Goldstine Postdoctoral Fellow at the IBM Thomas J. Watson Research Center.
 His research interests include theory and technology for linear, non-linear, and stochastic mixed integer programming, and optimization models in sustainable natural resource management, marketing, and statistics.
 He is a key contributor to the package JuMP.jl, the de-facto mathematical programming package in Julia.
 Vielma has received the Presidential Early Career Award for Scientists and Engineers (PECASE), the Faculty Early Career Development Award from the National Science Foundation, a first prize in the INFORMS Junior Faculty Interest Group Paper Competition, the IBM Herman Goldstine Postdoctoral Fellowship and the INFORMS Optimization Society Student Paper Prize.
 He served as chair of the INFORMS Section on Energy, Natural Resources, and the Environment from 2010 to 2012 and as vice-chair for Integer and Discrete Optimization of the INFORMS Optimization Society from 2013 to 2015.

 JuliaCon is dedicated to providing a positive conference experience for all attendees, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, or national and ethnic origin.
 We encourage respectful and considerate interactions between attendees and do not tolerate harassment of conference participants in any form.
 For example, offensive or sexual language and imagery is not appropriate for any conference venue, including formal talks and networking between sessions.
 Conference participants violating these standards may be sanctioned or expelled from the conference (without a refund) at the discretion of the conference organizers.
 Our anti-harassment policy and information about who to contact if you have an issue you'd like to discuss can be found here.